vmeretail/subscriptionservice/README.md

 # Subscription Service for EventStore

-Lightweight and easy to use library, which allows you to manage you delivering events from persistent subscriptions.
+Lightweight and easy to use library, which allows you to manage delivering events from Event Store persistent subscriptions to configured endpoints.

 ## CI Status
 |||